EndFirstCorp/endfirstLdapSchema/README.md

 ## Usage

-A user can be extended with the auxillary `objectClass: endfirst` and the attribute `UserHash` will then be required in order to enable referencing across databases.
+A user can be extended with the auxillary `objectClass: endfirst` and the attribute `userHash` will then be required in order to enable referencing across databases.

 ## Installation